PassbirdCo/MetaKeepCodeSamples/nfts/README.md

 npm run lockUnlockToken
 ```

+### Get the List of your NFT tokens.

+Once you have minted the tokens to your wallet or the developer wallet, you follow the given steps below to get the complete list of NFTs you own.

+Step 1 : Start the Backend Server by running `npm run start` in `nfts/backend` directory.

+Step 2 : Open a new terminal window, and go to `nfts/frontend` directory, and run `npm run start`.

+Step 3 : Once the webpage is open in your browser, you can click on the `Get NFT List`.

+Step 4 : Enter your email Id in the form and click `List NFT`.
+It will show a complete list of your NFTs.

+**_Note : _** In case you dont have the NFTs, it will revert with error, No NFTs found for this email.

 ### P2P NFT Transfer

 **Note**: Ensure that you have created the collection and minted the token that you want to transfer by following the [steps above](#create-a-new-nft-collection-and-mint-tokens).